dewell1/flexibility-modeling/tutorial-flexibility-modelling.md

 ### Aggregation
 Refers to the model's ability to combine multiple smaller units of flexibility resources (like residential batteries, electric vehicles, or demand response participants) into a single, manageable entity.
 This aggregation allows for more effective coordination and utilization of distributed resources, enhancing their overall impact on grid stability and efficiency.
 By treating multiple small-scale assets as a unified group, operators can deploy flexibility more strategically, optimizing responses to grid demands and reducing operational complexities.

-## Finding the right flexibility model
+## Identify the right flexibility model
-To find the right flexibility model, after getting an overview of the requirements of the scenario, we recommend to use our flexibility recommender (https://flexibility.offis.de/recommender.php).
+To find the right flexibility model, after getting an overview of the requirements of the scenario, we recommend using our [flexibility recommender](https://flexibility.offis.de/recommender.php).
 With this recommender, it is possible to find suitable flexibility models according to the respective use cases.
 For each of the requirements, it is possible to set the parameter accordingly.
 While doing so, each parameter can be set as mandatory, desired, or irrelevant.
 In this way, it is possible to receive recommendations, even if not all requirements are specified yet.
 Additionally, it can be set how many